Peakchen/aokogo/README.md

 # Welcome to the aokogo!
-# aokogo is a simple game framework
+# aokogo is a simple game framework for CG (card game).

 ![](https://i.imgur.com/OUFzKJB.jpg)